 The history of our university

 Hello there!
 We are the Belarus State Economic University.
-We are seventy years old - a young university with youthful dynamism!
+We are eighty three years old - a young university with youthful dynamism!

 The Belarus State Economic University (BSEU) was founded 77 years ago